apapenheim/nation-branding-now/source/EU/ES/AN/ANDTUR91.md

 **Title:** Manual de Identidad Corporativa (Section 1.3.2) **Author:** Junta de Andalucía – Consejería de la Presidencia **Date:** 6 July 2004
-**Remarks:** This excerpt from [the governmental visual identity at the time](AND97.html) is by no means a comprehensive set of graphic standards for the tourism mark.
-It does, nonetheless, define colour values and delineate clearspace.
+**Remarks:** This excerpt from [the governmental visual identity manual](AND97.html) is by no means a comprehensive set of graphic standards for the tourism mark.
+It does, nevertheless, define colour values and delineate clearspace.

 | Type | Link |
 | :---: | :--- |